 The Lynnfield (Mass.)
 Men’s Over-40 Softball League is an organization that provides its participants with a recreational and social outlet to play softball during the spring and summer months in a fraternal environment.

-The cost to play in 2020 is the same as the last few years — $140 per player (non-refundable), which consists of the league’s $110 Registration Fee plus a $30 Town of Lynnfield Field Assessment Fee.
+The cost to play for all returning players in the league for 2023 is $150 (non-refundable), which consists of the league’s $120 Registration Fee plus a $30 Town of Lynnfield Field Assessment Fee.

 Fields & Start Times

 All league games in 2023 will be played behind Lynnfield High School on Essex Street on either the Boys Baseball Field (Weeks 1-5) with a start time of 6:30 p.m., or on the men’s softball area that’s part of the lighted Multipurpose Field 3 (Weeks 6-15) at either 7:00 or 8:00 p.m. (see Schedule).

 The Lynnfield Men’s Over-40 Softball League features the following specific rules that are intended to promote sportsmanship and the safety of its players, to try and prevent injuries, and to avoid misunderstandings or disagreements.

 - Everyone Plays and Bats: This one is easy.
 Everyone who shows up to participate in either regular season or tournament games gets to play both in the field as well as bat.
 In other words, teams are NOT permitted to only play their best players — either on the field or in the batting lineup — at the expense of others.
 Now, with more roster spots than available defensive fielding positions, it’s up to the respective team coaches to alternate their guys fairly in the field (typically this is accomplished by playing personnel on an every-other-inning basis), but everyone bats throughout the entire game regardless.